 Bible Verses for Funerals - Funeral Scripture Verses

-Bible scriptures are frequently used in Christian funeral and memorial services, as well as in funeral programs and other memorial keepsakes.
+Bible scriptures are frequently used in Christian funerals and memorial services, as well as in funeral programs and other funeral and memorial keepsakes such as memorial bookmarks and memorial prayer cards.
 Below lists some commonly used scriptures that may be incorporated into your memorial sevices.
-Bible verses can be read at the service, or used in a variety of memorial printed material.
+Funeral bible verses can be read at the service, or used in a variety of memorial printed material.
 Also see: funeral readings -- funeral and memorial poems -- funeral quotes and prayers.

 The Psalms 23

 The LORD Is My Shepherd

 1 The LORD is my shepherd; I shall not want.

 2 He maketh me to lie down in green pastures:

 3 He restoreth my soul:

 he leadeth me in the paths of righteousness for his name's sake.